-The Sheridan Center Graduate and Postdoc Teaching Fellows Program is a small, interdisciplinary cohort-based learning community that provides graduate students and postdoctoral research associates with the opportunity to develop their teaching skills by learning to conduct peer teaching observations and micro-teaching sessions, provide formative peer feedback, and research, develop, and present a small teaching-focused project.
+The Sheridan Center Graduate and Postdoc Teaching Fellows Program is a small, interdisciplinary, cohort-based learning community that provides graduate students and postdocs with the opportunity to develop their teaching skills by researching, developing, and presenting a small, teaching-focused research project.
 The program is designed for graduate students and postdocs who wish to take a closer look at the scholarship of teaching and learning and its cross-disciplinary applications.
-Participants will strengthen their understanding of evidence-based teaching practices and learn strategies for creating inclusive learning environments.
+Participants will strengthen their understanding of evidence-based teaching practices by exploring the scholarship of their chosen teaching topic and conducting research.

 The GPTF program is designed as a small, intensive learning community.
 As such, enrollment is limited and application-based.
 Criteria for selection will include:

 - Ability to complete all requirements below--including session attendance

 ****Applications are due January 6, 2020 by 5 pm****

 Questions about the program may be directed to: [email protected]

 Please note: The Fellows program is not a transcripted Certificate program.
 For Sheridan Certificates, see https://www.brown.edu/sheridan/programs-services/certificates.